Indigenous Peoples' Day (United States): History

+Although it is not a federal holiday under US law, the Biden Administration has formally recognized Indigenous Peoples Day.
+The first White House proclamation on the holiday was released in 2021, written with input from Indigenous activists.

 Other celebrations

 Numerous efforts in North America have honored Native American people as part of Columbus Day, or by designating two holidays for the same date.
 Especially since Native American activism has increased since the 1960s and 1970s, a variety of protests have been staged against celebrating Columbus Day.
 These have included mock trials of Christopher Columbus in St. Paul, Minnesota, and protests and disruptions of Columbus Day parades in the United States.

 Indigenous peoples in other nations have also lobbied to have holidays established to recognize their contributions and history.
 In South America, for instance, Brazil celebrates "National Indigenous Peoples Day" on April 19.

-In Asia, Taiwan designated August 1 as Indigenous Peoples Day in 2016 under the administration of President Tsai Ing-wen, who announced that the government is committed to promoting the rights of Taiwan's indigenous peoples and enhancing public awareness of their culture and history.
-In the Philippines, the National Commission on Indigenous Peoples, as well as various local indigenous towns, designated October 29, 1987, as Indigenous Peoples Day.
+In Asia, Taiwan designated August 1 as Indigenous Peoples Day in 2016 under the administration of President Tsai Ing-wen, who announced that the government is committed to promoting the rights of Taiwan's Indigenous peoples and enhancing public awareness of their culture and history.
+In the Philippines, the National Commission on Indigenous Peoples, as well as various local Indigenous towns, designated October 29, 1987, as Indigenous Peoples Day.